top of page

 • 2 min read

-Choosing the right flooring can feel overwhelming with so many options available.
+Choosing the right flooring can feel overwhelming.
+With so many options available, it’s crucial to make an informed decision.
 Two of the most popular choices today are laminate flooring and luxury vinyl tile (LVT).
-Both can give you the stylish look of wood or stone without the hefty price tag, but they have important differences that could make one a better fit for your home.
+Both can provide the stylish look of wood or stone without the hefty price tag.
+However, they have important differences that could make one a better fit for your home.

 Let’s break it down.